ambagasdowa/notes/Apuntes.md

  En el cuadro Información del valor, escriba 1 y haga clic en Aceptar.
  Salga del Editor del Registro y reinicie el equipo.

+#### Kill task in windows

+taskkill.exe /F /IM iexplore.exe /T

+#### Connect to samba NetWork

+Connect Network Drive

+To map a network drive from windows command line:

+    Click Start, and then click Run .
+    In the Open box, type cmd to open command line window.
+    Type the following, replacing Z: with drive letter you want to assign to the shared resource:

+    net use Z: \\computer_name\share_name /PERSISTENT:YES

+Disconnect Network Drive

+To disconnect a mapped drive:

+    Open command line window.
+    Type the following, replacing X: with drive letter of the shared resource:

+    net use  Z: /delete

 ### remove packages anoing
 BTW the article you linked deals with exit status 2 when trying to remove a package.
 In this situation, deleting the package record from /var/lib/dpkg/status would certainly help.
 But even then instead of editing the file manually, I'd try to locate and remove the record with sed.